 What can users do about it?

-- Be alert to phishing attempts.
+- Being alert to phishing attempts.
 Never follow links/call numbers in emails.
 Go to a site directly to login/look up phone numbers.
 If you receive a phone call asking for personal/login information always hang up and call back on an official company number to be sure you're talking to a legitimate company representative.

 What can websites do about it?

-Quite a bit, websites can minimise the risk by:
+Quite a bit.
+Websites can minimise the risk by:

-- Enforce strong passwords.
+- Enforcing strong passwords.

 - Checking logins against Have I been Pwned to alert users that their account might be compromised.